resgroup/hill-of-towie-open-source-analysis/scripts/wake_steering_analysis/README.md

 Filestore/FL/HOT/{station_nr}/{YYYY-MM-DD}/FL{station_nr}_{TAG}_{YYYY_MM_DD}.prq
 ```

+The `.prq` files are Apache Parquet — the extension is just a legacy
+convention; readers should treat them exactly like `.parquet` files.

 One parquet file per signal, per turbine, per day.
 Coverage is
 2026-01-01 → 2026-04-30 for all 21 turbines.
 Each parquet has two columns:
 `timestamp` (microsecond UTC) and the named signal value.
 Native sampling is